srtipo/coranos.github.io/bananos/beauty/BananoFoundationAndEmpire-2018-08/index.md

 ### Payment

-1. Judges will evaluate every recipe, charity, and business
+1. Judges will evaluate every recipe, charity, and business idea and if they seem plausable they will either fund them fully or partially.
+Judges have final say.
+Any extra funds will be distributed to the contestants at the judge's discretion.

 ### Guidelines (Optional)